 (H) Exclusions, limitations and clarifications.

-(1) When an MCP member is placed in a nursing facility (NF), MCPs are responsible for payment for NF services as described in rule 5101:3-3-02.3 of the Administrative Code, and payment for all covered services until the last day of the month following the month of the member's NF admission, for a period not to exceed sixty-two calendar days.
-MCP members remaining in a NF after this period will be disenrolled in accordance with paragraph (C) of rule 5101:3-26-02.1 of the Administrative Code.
+(1) When an MCP member is placed in a nursing facility (NF) and is not using a hospice service, the MCP is responsible for payment of medically necessary NF services as described in rule 5101:3-3-02.3 of the Administrative Code.
+MCP members may be disenrolled upon request to ODM by the MCP in accordance with paragraph (C) of rule 5101:3-26-02.1 of the Administrative Code if all of the following are met:

-(2) MCPs are not responsible for payment of services provided to a member that has been enrolled in a home and community-based waiver program administered by ODJFS, the Ohio department of aging (ODA), or the Ohio department of developmental disabilities ).
+(2) MCPs are not responsible for payment of services provided to a member that has been enrolled in a home and community-based waiver program administered by ODM, the Ohio department of aging (ODA), or the Ohio department of developmental disabilities (ODODD).
 MCP members enrolled in a waiver program will be disenrolled in accordance with paragraph (C)(2)(h) of rule 5101:3-26-02.1 of the Administrative Code.

-(4) MCP members are permitted to self-refer to mental health services offered through the Ohio department of mental health (ODMH) community mental health centers and substance abuse services offered through the Ohio department of alcohol and drug addiction services (ODADAS)-certified medicaid providers.
+(4) MCP members are permitted to self-refer to mental health services and substance abuse services offered through the Ohio department of mental health and addiction services (MHA) community mental health centers and MHA-certified medicaid providers.
 MCPs must ensure access to medicaid-covered behavioral health services for members who are unable to timely access services or unwilling to access services through community providers.

 (5) MCP members are permitted to self-refer to Title X services provided by any qualified family planning provider (QFPP).
 The MCP is responsible for payment of claims for Title X services delivered by QFPPs not contracting with the MCP at the lesser of one hundred per cent of the Ohio medicaid program fee-for-service reimbursement rate or billed charges, in effect for the date of service.